wyattlindsey/fibergenie/README.md

 FiberGenie
 =============

 FiberGenie is a tool that helps knitters keep track of their current row and stitch.
 Other stitch counter apps abound, but only FiberGenie overlays the counter directly on your pattern.
 Upload an image file or snap a picture from your favorite knitting book.
 FiberGenie locates the rows and highlights the one you're working on.
-Voice control ensures your hands stay where you want them: on your needles.
+Voice control ensures your hands stay where you want them: on your knitting.

 ### Current features
 * supports most image formats, including multi-page PDFs